Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-When you describe a dataset, the mean or median only tells half the storyโyou also need to know how spread out the values are.
-Measures of dispersion answer the critical question: how much do individual data points vary from the center?
+When you describe a dataset, the mean or median only tells half the story.
+You also need to know how spread out the values are.
+Measures of dispersion answer the question: how much do individual data points vary from the center?
 This concept underpins everything from understanding sampling variability to interpreting confidence intervals and hypothesis tests.
-On exams, you'll need to calculate these measures, choose the right one for different situations, and explain what they reveal about your data.

-The key insight here is that different measures of spread serve different purposes.
+Different measures of spread serve different purposes.
 Some are sensitive to outliers, others resist them.
 Some preserve original units, others standardize for comparison.
-Don't just memorize formulasโunderstand when to use each measure and what it tells you about the shape and variability of your distribution.
-That's what separates a correct answer from a complete one.
+Don't just memorize formulas.
+Understand when to use each measure and what it tells you about the variability of your distribution.

 These measures use specific data points (like maximums, minimums, or quartiles) to capture spread.
 They're intuitive and easy to calculate, but they don't use every observation in the dataset.

-Compare: Range vs. IQRโboth measure spread using specific data points, but range uses extremes while IQR uses quartiles.
-If an FRQ gives you a dataset with obvious outliers and asks which measure better represents typical spread, IQR is your answer.
+Compare: Range vs. IQR โ both measure spread using specific data points, but range uses extremes while IQR uses quartiles.
+If a question gives you a dataset with obvious outliers and asks which measure better represents typical spread, IQR is your answer.

 These measures calculate how far each data point falls from the mean, then summarize those deviations.
 They use every observation, making them more informative but also more sensitive to extreme values.

-Compare: Variance vs. Standard Deviationโvariance squares the units (making interpretation awkward), while standard deviation restores original units.
-Always report standard deviation when describing spread; use variance primarily in calculations and statistical formulas.
+Compare: Variance vs. Standard Deviation โ variance squares the units (making interpretation awkward), while standard deviation restores original units.
+Always report standard deviation when describing spread to an audience; use variance primarily in calculations and statistical formulas.

-These measures allow you to compare variability across datasets with different scales or unitsโessential when asking "which dataset is relatively more spread out?"
+These measures let you compare variability across datasets with different scales or units.
+They answer the question: which dataset is relatively more spread out?

 These measures describe where data points fall within the distribution, helping you understand both spread and relative standing.

-Compare: Percentiles vs. Z-scoresโboth describe position, but percentiles tell you what percentage of data falls below a value, while z-scores tell you how many standard deviations a value is from the mean.
-Percentiles work for any distribution; z-scores assume you're working with the standard deviation.
+Compare: Percentiles vs. Z-scores โ both describe position, but percentiles tell you what percentage of data falls below a value, while z-scores tell you how many standard deviations a value is from the mean.
+Percentiles work for any distribution shape; z-scores are most useful when you can connect them to a known distribution (like the normal curve).

 | Concept | Best Examples |